Care Guides > How to Choose a Care Home

 Accessibility

-Accessibility is another key factor when it comes to selecting a care home.
+Accessibility is another key factor when it comes to selecting the right care home.
 Most homes accommodate people with limited movement or disabilities, such as through lifts, ramps and widened doorways for wheelchair users.

 You should also check if there’s enough parking available at the home and whether facilities like shops are within a short distance.
 If they aren’t, will care home staff be willing to drive to them?